rameerez/bicimad-data-analysis/README.md

 My goal with this data analysis is to discover hidden patterns that can reveal underlying problems, to provide BiciMad with powerful data-based suggestions that can help improve the service for all us Madrid citizens.

 Data source: [EMT OpenData](http://opendata.emtmadrid.es)

+## Data bias / restrictions

+Note that BiciMAD is filtering rides longer than 6 hours.
+This prevents us from analyzing the stolen / lost / missing bikes behavior.

+BiciMAD does not provide either unique IDs for bikes, thus we can't identify single bikes and therefore we can't analyze bike failure rates and so on.

 ## Installation